pauldlynch/eqguide/guides/what-to-do-when/index.md

 Level 80-85.
 SoF zone drops - Mechamatic Guardian augs.
 Armor upgrades come from the Bazaar, from House of Thule tier 1 drops.
 If you can, buy 330 dream motes in the Bazaar, and use that to buy 11 non-visible items; the low tier visible armor items will also be available in the Bazaar.

+##Levels 85-100

 Level 85: Again, armor upgrades in the Bazaar, this time from Veil of Alaris tier 1.
+Do the two quests (no killing required): [Welcome to Shard's Landing](http://rof.eqresource.com/welcometoshardslanding.php) and [Words of the Unspoken](http://rof.eqresource.com/wordsoftheunspoken.php).
+If you have access to a group, do the Partisan quests for VoA.

 Level 92: More Bazaar armor upgrades.